fastify/csrf-protection/README.md

 ## Security Disclaimer

-Securing applications against CSRF is a _developer responsibility_ and it should not be fully trusted to any third party modules.
+Securing applications against CSRF is a _developer's responsibility_ and it should not be fully trusted to any third-party modules.
-We do not claim that this module is able to protect an application without a clear study of CSRF, its impact and the needed mitigations.
+We do not claim that this module is able to protect an application without a clear study of CSRF, its impact, and the needed mitigations.
 @fastify/csrf-protection provides a series of utilities that developers can use to secure their application.
 We recommend using [@fastify/helmet](https://github.com/fastify/fastify-helmet) to implement some of those mitigations.

 Security is always a tradeoff between risk mitigation, functionality, performance, and developer experience.
-As a result we will not consider a report of a plugin default configuration option as security vulnerability that might be unsafe in certain scenarios as long as this module provides a way to provide full mitigation through configuration.
+As a result, we will not consider a report of a plugin default configuration option as a security vulnerability that might be unsafe in certain scenarios as long as this module provides a way to provide full mitigation through configuration.